-AMORTIZATION SCHEDULE: GENERAL OBLIGATION VARIABLE RATE OBLIGATIONS^(a) (Issued to December 15, 2010)
+AMORTIZATION SCHEDULE: GENERAL OBLIGATION VARIABLE RATE OBLIGATIONS(a) (Issued to December 15, 2011)

-^(a) The State intends to treat each general obligation variable rate issue as if it were a long-term bond issue by making annual principal payments on May 1.
-The annual principal amounts reflect the re-amortization of principal amounts that were scheduled to be due in the 2010-11 fiscal year.
+(a) In general, the State has treated each general obligation variable rate issue as if it were a long-term bond issue by making annual principal payments on May 1; however, certain principal amounts that were scheduled to be due in the 2011-12 fiscal year have been re-amortized.

-(b) \$10,300,000 of this amount reflects a General Obligation Bond sold to the State Environmental Improvement Fund that matured June 1, 2008; however, at the option of the purchaser the maturity date can be extended for six month periods (for all or a portion of the outstanding amount) with such extensions not extending beyond December 1, 2029.
+(b) A portion of this amount (\$10,300,000) reflects a General Obligation Bond sold to the State Environmental Improvement Fund with a stated maturity date of June 1, 2008; however, at the option of the purchaser, the maturity date may be extended for six-month periods (for all or a portion of the outstanding amount) with such extensions not extending beyond December 1, 2029.

-Table III-11

-SOURCE OF DEBT SERVICE PAYMENTS

-ON GENERAL OBLIGATIONS
+SOURCE OF DEBT SERVICE PAYMENTS ON GENERAL OBLIGATIONS (June 30, 2011)

-(June 30, 2010)